Fire affected parks

-A recent fire in the Upper Murray area around Corryong has impacted several parks and reserves.
+A fire in the Upper Murray area around Corryong has impacted several parks and reserves.

 As a result of the fire, the following campsites and parks are closed to members of the public until further notice:

 - Bunroy Creek, Murray River Reserve